vic317yeh/jSlider/README.md

 jSlider is a simple, light-weighted jQuery plugin for photo display.
 Currently, jSlider is a static photo gallery that displays 5 photos.

-ps.
-This is a work in process.
-It will be updated reguarly.

 demo: http://vic317yeh.bol.ucla.edu/jslider/